basicallydan/danhough.com/_posts/2014-08-11-my-first-hack.markdown

 It wasn't pretty, and it wasn't clever, but it was cool to me.
 I'd found a problem that apparently some people had, and come up with a solution that they were willing to use.
 I was proud.

 We all had to start somewhere.
 What was your first hack?

+EDIT: With a bit of searching, I managed to find an Archive.org snapshot of the page.
+It doesn't work, but [this is what it looked like](http://web.archive.org/web/20070207043937/http://www.silverferret.co.uk/sigimage/).